 For the FBCWC ((French Bulldog Club of Western Canada), the blue coat is also associated with genetic weakness.
-The reproduction of dogs carrying this recessive gene supposes certain consanguinity which can only harm the breed.
-This type of selection seems to lead to a deficiency in the immune system.
-The gene in question may present mutations responsible for certain congenital diseases (fortunately rare) and other unpredictable defects.
+The reproduction of dogs carrying this recessive gene supposes certain consanguinity, which can only harm the breed.
+This selection seems to lead to a deficiency in the immune system.
+In addition, the gene in question may present mutations responsible for certain congenital diseases (fortunately rare) and other unpredictable defects.

 The blue dress at all costs!

 To obtain a blue French Bulldog, you cannot contact all breeders.
-Breeders whose selection methods comply with the requirements of the breed do not offer blue color.
+Breeders whose selection methods comply with the breed's requirements do not offer blue color.

-The sale of these dogs is also done in parallel circuits without any guarantee.
-The blue color not being recognized by the French standard, and no pedigree can reassure the buyer of the precise origin of the puppy and the methods of selection.
+The sale of these dogs is also made in parallel circuits without any guarantee.
+The blue color not being recognized by the French standard, and no pedigree can reassure the buyer of the puppy's precise origin and selection methods.

 Everyone can contribute to preserving the blue French Bulldog breed by contacting breeders who respect standards.
 The official colors are just as beautiful as the mouse-grey and have the advantage of being part of a sure genetic line when beauty rhymes with health.